THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 No, the incline bench does not put your shoulders in a compromised position.
-With that said, if you do the exercise incorrectly (as shown above) you can certainly cause wear and tear of your shoulder.
+With that said, if you do the exercise incorrectly (as shown above) you can certainly cause wear and tear to your shoulder.

-As always, if this exercise hurts your shoulders despite having good technique, then by all means, do not perform it.
+As always, if this exercise hurts your shoulders despite having good technique, then, by all means, do not perform it.

-If you are naturally weaker in the shoulder muscles as compared to your triceps, then incline bench can help increase your flat bench.
+If you are naturally weaker in the shoulder muscles as compared to your triceps, then the Incline Bench can help increase your flat bench.

 This is contingent on the fact that you actually train the incline bench sufficiently, and realize an appreciable increase in incline pressing strength.

 Should I do Incline Bench Press before flat?